Skip to main content

 Good faith reporters immune from civil and criminal liability under NY Penal Law 265.25

-GuardWell tracks New York-specific breach deadlines, PDMP requirements, retention periods, and mandatory reporting obligations automatically.
+GuardWell tracks New York-specific breach deadlines, retention periods, I-STOP/PMP PDMP queries, and mandatory reporting obligations automatically.

 GuardWell